Article contributed by Easy Ice

 Since staff should only be dispensing ice with a scoop, they’re likely to get a lot of use.
 By adhering to some best practices, staff can prevent any unintentional contamination.

 First, never store an ice scoop in the ice bin.
-While the scoop itself should be clean, but the handle is not.
+The scoop itself should be clean, but the handle is not.
 Always store scoops outside of the unit, in a clean, protected receptacle or a harness if possible.

 Next, ice scoops need to be sanitized just like ice bins do.
 Sanitize ice scoops daily with either bleach or a quat-based sanitizer.
 Staff can also clean the ice scoop in a dishwasher at the end of the day.